deusExMac/TwitterSearch/README.md

   Contains settings related to lower level network requests.
 Supported settings in this section are:

   - ``netConnectTimeout`` Float value.
 Timeout value (in seconds) for establishing a tcp connection with the remote host.
-If time exceeds value of this setting, an exception is raised.
+If the application waits longer than the value of this setting for a connection, an exception is raised.
 Negative values indicate no timeout.
   - ``netReadTimeout`` Float value.
 Timeout value (in seconds) for reading a response from the server.
-If time exceeds value of this setting, an exception is raised.
+If the application waits longer than the value of this setting for reading a response from the server, an exception is raised.
 Negative values indicate no timeout.

+- Section ``TwitterAPI``

+  Contains settings related to the Twitter API.
+Supported settings in this section are:

+  - ``targetArchive`` Takes one of two string value: historic or recent.
+Specifies in which archive the search should be conducted.
+Depending on the value of this setting, the appropriate bearer token will be used.
+TwitterSearch tries to make sure that the bearer token used is in accordance with the value in this setting.

 # Other related projects